 Safeguarding duties are included within all job descriptions and at all levels; including our Trustees and Volunteers and also within a service specific role – with a Hospice Safeguarding Lead role.

 The recruitment of all staff, volunteers and trustees is robust and follows principles for Safe Recruiting; which include DBS checks, references, employment history and interviews.

-The organisation performs to the standards set for training and competency from both Health, the Local Safeguarding Boards (LSCB/LSAB) production of evidence for the Care Quality Commission (CQC) the Care Commissioning Groups (CCG’S).
+The organisation performs to the standards set for training and competency from both Health, the local Safeguarding Partnerships (LSCP/LSAP); production of evidence for the Care Quality Commission (CQC) and the Care Commissioning Groups (CCGs’).
 All staff, volunteers and trustees undergo safeguarding training relevant to role and are encouraged to lead by example and challenge practise.

 We perform our safeguarding duties in alignment with the local safeguarding authority procedures for Leicester, Leicestershire and Rutland and NHS directives.

 Whilst attending Rainbows, inviting us to your home or when visiting one of our shops or events, we always try to ensure that we make you (or someone you care for) feel safe and free from harm.

 Our staff and volunteers will always do their best to ensure your visit or the provision of care and support goes without incident.
 However; should you ever feel unsafe or an issue presents itself, please inform an appropriate member of staff as soon as possible - so these are resolved and any appropriate action is taken.

 Your safety and that of all children and young People and vulnerable people is always paramount.

 What to do if you are concerned about a child/young person or adult who may have been abused or is at risk of abuse/harm?